panelo/SMSTopUps/README.md

-# TransferTo-Jquery
+#SMSTopUps

 This was a freelance work for a company that offers SMS top-ups (Reload).
-Did this 3 years ago i think.
+Did this 5 years ago using jquery and traditional PHP.

-Panelo